envimate/httpmate/docs/07_Exceptions.md

 the message `Something went wrong`.

-In addition to specifying the default behaviour, you can define custom responses for specific types of exceptions.
+In addition to specifying the default behaviour, you can define custom responses for specific types (and subtypes) of exceptions.
 To do this, you would use the `toMapExceptionsOfType()` configurator method (again in `ExceptionConfigurators`).
 So let's change the type of the exception to something more specific and